nikolakakis/geotour_crete_information/readme.txt

    [screenshot-2.png]

 == Changelog ==
-= 1.3.0 =
+= 1.4.0 =
+* Added the ability to change the default map location of the wizard in the admin page = 1.3.0 =
 * Significant changes in the wizard styling to provide a more user friendly experience = 1.2.1 =